jden/node-predicament/README.md

 # predicament
-a predicate factory and normalizer
+asynchronous boolean logic and If-Then-Else branching

 a predicate is a function that returns a boolean value describing some criteria.
 Consider: